MoreeZ/lavista/README.md

 ### Usage
 - Development: `npm run start`
+- Build the app and view it locally: `npm run serve`
-- Build website only: `npm run build`
+- Build the app and host it to firebase `npm run firebase`
-- Preview build locally: `npm run serve`
+- Build the app and send it to netlify `npm run netlify`
-- Build the website and host it on firebase `npm run export`
+- Build the app and send it to the hosting server `npm run export`